iWriteGigs

 A steepest and temperature is highest.

-B slightest and temperature is at body temperature.
+B slightest and temperature is lowest.

-C slightest and temperature is lowest.
+C slightest and temperature is at body temperature.

 D slightest and temperature is highest.